 For Home Gyms:

-• Maximise Small Spaces: Use your spare room, garden shed or even create a garage gym.
+- Maximise Small Spaces: Use your spare room, garden shed or even create a garage gym that's not being used.
+Turn 'dead' space into a functional area by clearing out clutter and being clever with storage.

 For Commercial Gyms:

-• Offer Classes Over Equipment: Group classes like yoga or HIIT require minimal gear and attract more clients.
+- Offer Classes Over Equipment: Group classes such as HIIT and Tabata require minimal gear and attract more clients.
+Offer good quality exercise content over extensive equipment if investing in equipment in the offset is over your budget.

-• Lease to Reduce Upfront Costs: Leasing machines or collaborating with fitness equipment suppliers can spread expenses over time.
+- Lease to Reduce Upfront Costs: Leasing machines or collaborating with fitness equipment suppliers can spread expenses over time.
+This allows you to introduce varied and good quality equipment without a large financial outlay.

 Final Thoughts